 According to Forbes, thought leadership has never been more important.
 To achieve the desired results, a strong thought leadership strategy from the outset is crucial.
 Today’s PR pro is responsible for ideating, writing, editing, pitching, placing and promoting executive thought leadership articles for not only the CEO, but also other senior executives.
-Small teams of writers and editors are often hired to help the PR pro scale thought leadership efforts.
+PR pros often hire small teams of writers and editors to help scale thought leadership efforts.

 9. Writing & Editing of Miscellaneous PR Assets

-Everyone expects PR pros to help with content that is written for the media.
+Everyone expects PR pros to assist in writing content for the media.
 But what about other assets that the media or customers are likely to see?
 Consider things like informational one-sheets about new products or launches, case studies, event descriptions and signage, multimedia-rich press releases, and more.
-PR pros are often tasked with reviewing and editing when appropriate.
+PR pros often review and edit when appropriate.

 10. Crisis Communications